 Accommodation prices range from $22 (approx. €18, £15, $27 CAD, $28 AUD) per night.

 Camping in Dominica

 Dominica has several camping's that are open in the Winter.
 Both for campers, caravans, and tents.
 Most of them have special winter offers.
 As some periods in the winter can be quite busy it is advisable to make a reservation.

-- Weather: The winter weather in Dominica will normally be hot during the day and hot/warm during the night.
+Weather: The fall, winter, and spring weather in Dominica will normally be hot during the day and hot/warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Dominica you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.